lmmentel/panthera/docs/source/index.rst

-.. panther documentation master file, created by sphinx-quickstart on Tue Apr  5 18:35:48 2016.
+.. panthera documentation master file, created by sphinx-quickstart on Tue Apr  5 18:35:48 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to panther's documentation!
+Welcome to panthera's documentation!
 ===================================